scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 ## About this component

 An accordion is made up of in-page links.
-When one of the links is selected, the link will expand to reveal its contents.
-If the same link is selected again, its contents will collapse and be hidden once again.
-Multiple links can be open at the same time.
+When one of the links is clicked, the link will expand an associated panel to reveal its contents.
+If the same link is clicked again, the panel's contents will collapse and be hidden once again.
+Multiple panels can be open at the same time.

 There is an option to have an "Open all" and "Close all" function.